-Note 1: The total acquisition price includes a portion of the acquisition price of JRE Jingumae Media Square Building pertaining to the partially expropriated site and the easement extinguished due to expropriation of part of the adjacent site, and excludes that of Harumi Front corresponding to an interest transferred in the period until the end of March 2023.
+Note 1: The total acquisition price includes a portion of the acquisition price of JRE Jingumae Media Square Building pertaining to the partially expropriated site and the easement extinguished due to expropriation of part of the adjacent site, and excludes that of Harumi Front corresponding to an interest transferred in the period until the end of September 2023.

-Note 2: Shibuya Cross Tower (land with leasehold interest), whose building ownership was disposed of on January 18, 2018, is included in the above number of properties and total acquisition price, but is not included in net rentable floor area and total number of tenants.
+Note 2: Shibuya Cross Tower (land with leasehold interest), in which the Company's building ownership was disposed of on January 18, 2018, is included in the above number of properties and total acquisition price, but is not included in net rentable floor area and total number of tenants.